fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/README.md

 The following instructions can be used to create a unity project and interact with the server:

 1. Create a new project in Unity
-2. In the top menu bar, click Assets, Import Package, Custom Package.
+2. In the top menu bar, click "Assets", "Import Package", "Custom Package".
 Ensure all files are ticked, and click "Import"
 3. Open DemoScene.scene.
 There should be no errors in the output box
-4. In the top menu bar, click File, Build Settings
+4. In the top menu bar, click "File", "Build Settings"
-5. Under the "Scenes to Build" section, click "Add Current".
+5. Under the "Scenes to Build" section, click "Add Current"
 6. Click the "Player Settings" button and open the "Resolution and Presentation" tab
   1. Ensure that "Default is Full Screen" is not ticked
   2. Set Default Screen Width to 400
   3. Set Default Screen Height to 800
   4. Ensure Run In Background is ticked
   5. Ensure "Resizeable Window" is ticked
-7. Click Build and choose wthe file name and where to save the file.
+7. Click Build and choose the file name and where to save the file
 8. Run a jetty or tomcat instance of the server
 9. Open two instances of the client, ie., the program you have just built
   - Ensure that you can see the all buttons in the GUI, including "Quit" at the bottom.